What is Invoice Factoring?

 Qualifications:

-RTS Financial provides invoice factoring for various industries but offers special incentives for freight businesses.
-In addition to helping solve cash flow issues, RTS provides a desktop and mobile app to help trucking businesses manage day-to-day operations.
+RTS Financial offers invoice factoring services for various industries, with special incentives tailored to freight businesses.
+In addition to helping solve cash flow issues, RTS offers a desktop and mobile app to assist trucking businesses in managing their day-to-day operations.

-The main drawback of RTS is that it doesn’t provide rates upfront, and you need to apply to discover the fees that would apply.
+The main drawback of RTS is that it doesn’t provide rates upfront, and you need to apply to discover the applicable fees.

 RTS does not charge ACH transfer fees or invoice processing fees.